Chapter 6· Turning Signs (Contents) References blog

 Back in the 20th century, when you applied for a job, you were often asked if you had ‘experience.’
 The question was whether you had ‘experienced’ doing that kind of work in the past: if so, presumably you had acquired some skill at it, or at least remembered how it was done.
 (If you knew enough about it, you might even be called an ‘expert,’ which comes from the same root.)
 This kind of ‘experience’ is a set of habits which will guide your future behavior more or less predictably.

 We can also say that you are ‘having an experience’ now (for instance, a reading experience), but this is a different kind of ‘having.’
 So the word experience is ambiguous – like the word learning, which can refer either to a process or to the accumulated results of the process.
 It's like the word revelation, which can refer either to the delivery of a message or to the message delivered (that is, to the advent of an insight or to the symbolized and formulated record of it).
-Following the lead of Eugene Gendlin's Experiencing and the Creation of Meaning, we could say that ‘experiencing’ now is how you sense an object presenting itself to you, while ‘experience’ can still refer to the more or less internalized results of the process.
+Following the lead of Eugene Gendlin's Experiencing and the Creation of Meaning, we could say that ‘experiencing’ now is how you sense an object or event presenting itself to you, while ‘experience’ can still refer to the memory or mental representation of that presenting process.
 However, since new discoveries are not disconnected from what you already knew – as we will see below – ‘experience’ is often used for both, with ambiguities resolved by attention to the context or situation in which the word is used.

 Everyone agrees that learning, and hence knowledge, depend on experience.
 C.S.
 Peirce even said that in science, ‘Experience is our only teacher’ (EP2:153, 1903).
 A century earlier, William Blake wrote that ‘As the true method of knowledge is experiment, the true faculty of knowing must be the faculty which experiences’ (All Religions are One, 1791).
 And a century before that, John Locke had written that the entire furniture of the mind, ‘all the materials of reason and knowledge,’ come from Experience (Essay Concerning Humane Understanding, II.1, 1690).
 But behind the apparent consensus among these voices lurks a deeper polyversity, which emerges when we investigate what they meant by ‘experience.’